ThatOpen/engine_docs/docs/api/@thatopen/components/interfaces/CullerRendererSettings.md

 # CullerRendererSettings

-Interface for settings to configure the CullerRenderer.
+Settings to configure the CullerRenderer.

 ## Properties